Ameena Hussein: Biography

 Ameena Hussein was born in 1964 at Colpetty (now known as Kollupitiya), in the Western Province of Sri Lanka.
 Her father, Madhi Hussein, was a lawyer while her mother, Marina Caffoor, was a housewife.
 Ameena has a younger sister.
 Her parents influenced both of their daughters to maintain the reading habit from a young age.
 Ameena Hussein was educated at the St.Bridget's Convent, which is situated in Kollupitiya.
 She was not a good student and was a slow writer.

 Literature career

 Hussein was generally regarded as a slow writer and it took about eight years to write her first novel, The Moon in the Water.
 Despite this, her first novel on publication received international recognition and was longlisted for the Man Asian Literary Prize in 2007.

 She has published two award-winning collections of short stories, Fifteen and Zillij.
-Fifteen was shortlisted for the Graetiaen Prize in 1999, and was also nominated for the International Dublin Literary Award in the same year.
+Fifteen was shortlisted for the Gratiaen Prize in 1999, and was also nominated for the International Dublin Literary Award in the same year.
 Apart from writing short stories Hussein has also published books for children such as Milk Rice, Milk Rice 2 and The Vampire Umpire.